 Page 13!
 Maybe my former issue with fantasy is that I read too many badly-paced novels.
-Things with the Dragon go how you’d expect: He’s crusty and short, impatient with the unpolished girl he’s dragged across his doorstep.
+Things with the Dragon go how you’d expect: He’s crusty and short and impatient with the unpolished girl he’s dragged across his doorstep.
 I eagerly await the day I don’t have to read pages and pages about how the female narrator doesn’t like skirts/dresses and other stereotypically feminine aspects.
 It’s as annoying to read a stereotypical female character as her exact opposite—both are built on the same foundation of treating gender as a personality type.

 Once out of predictable territory, Uprooted shines.
 The threat—the Wood, which infects people with contagious, feral madness—is genuinely terrifying.
 When a key ally is “saved,” the tension around whether or not they’re legitimately cured is maintained until the final pages.
 Fantasy novels earn a lot of leeway when they’ve got a a terrifying threat/villain.
 In between magic lessons, Agnieszka and the Dragon try to find ways to destroy the Wood permanently.